Steve0verton/google-maps-geocode-enrichment/README.md

   ```bash
   docker-compose up -d --scale g_query=5
   ```
   - The [docker-compose.yml](./cluster/app/docker-compose.yml) defines the application engine as well as critical credentials for the Google Geocode API and target PostgreSQL database.
-Update the `API_KEY`, `POSTGRES_HOST`, `POSTGRES_DB`, `POSTGRES_USER`, and `POSTGRES_PASSWORD` accordingly.
-By default, the `POSTGRES_HOST` variable points to the sample PostgreSQL database image within the Docker network created previously
+Update the `API_KEY` to your Google Geocode API key.
+Update values for `POSTGRES_HOST`, `POSTGRES_DB`, `POSTGRES_USER`, and `POSTGRES_PASSWORD` to define your database connection to PostgreSQL.
+By default, the `POSTGRES_HOST` variable points to the sample PostgreSQL database image within the Docker network created previously.
+The `POSTGRES_HOST` variable name must point to a hostname that the Docker network can resolve.

   The `docker-compose` command above builds and runs the Docker container in the background.

-## Scaling Performance

-The enrichment process can be scaled in parallel using the `g_query` parameter in Step 5 of the [Deployment Instructions](#deployment-instructions).
-Suggested values are provided below.
-- Development Unit Testing = 2
-- QA Testing = 10-50
-- Production = 90-110

-Ensure Kafka partitions are defined appropriately as described in the [Kafka Partitions](#kafka-partitions) section.
-This application was originally built and operational on a small machine with only **4 vCPUs running 110 parallel threads** (`g_query`=110).

-## ref_location
+## ref_location Table

 The **ref_location** table is used to store location information and results from this enrichment application process retrieved from the Google Maps Geocode API.
 This section describes the physical structure of the table as well as intended usage and data flow expectations.
 DDL code is provided to build this table along with useful indexes and constraints for PostgreSQL in [./doc/ref_location_ddl.sql](./doc/ref_location_ddl.sql).
 This application was built using PostgreSQL and currently only supports PostgreSQL.